Hermitage Museum: Dependencies

-Hermitage-Kazan Exhibition Center
+Hermitage-Kazan Exhibition Centre

 The Hermitage dependency in Kazan (Tatarstan, Russia), opened in 2005.
 It was created with support from President of the Republic of Tatarstan Mintimer Shaimiev and is a subdivision of the Kazan Kremlin State Historical and Architectural Museum-Park.
 The museum is situated in the Kazan Kremlin in an edifice previously occupied by the Junker School built in the beginning of the 19th century.

 Ermitage Italia, Ferrara

-Following the prior experiences in London, Las Vegas, Amsterdam and Kazan, the Hermitage foundation decided to create a further branch in Italy with the launch of a national bid.
+Following the prior experiences in London, Las Vegas, Amsterdam, and Kazan, the Hermitage foundation decided to create a further branch in Italy with the launch of a national bid.
 Several northern Italian cities expressed interest such as Verona, Mantua, Ferrara and Turin.
-In 2007, the honor was awarded to the city of Ferrara which proposed its Castle Estense as the base.
+In 2007, the honour was awarded to the city of Ferrara which proposed its Castle Estense as the base.
 Since then, the new institution called Ermitage Italia started a research and scientific collaboration with the Hermitage foundation.

-Hermitage-Vyborg Center
+Hermitage-Vyborg Centre

-Hermitage-Vyborg Center was opened in June 2010 in Vyborg, Leningrad Oblast.
+Hermitage-Vyborg Centre was opened in June 2010 in Vyborg, Leningrad Oblast.

-Hermitage Exhibition Center, Vladivostok
+Hermitage Exhibition Centre, Vladivostok

-A Hermitage branch is due to open in Vladivostok by 2016, and the regional government has allocated more than Rb17.7 million ($558,000) for preliminary reconstruction work on a mansion in Vladivostok's historic downtown district to house the satellite.
+A Hermitage branch was due to open in Vladivostok by 2016, and the regional government had allocated more than Rb17.7 million (US$558,000) for preliminary reconstruction work on a mansion in Vladivostok's historic downtown district to house the satellite.